-Yesterday I received a new batch of stone again: seven new blocks of Muschelkalk limestone and seven old flying buttress statuettes, from the Eusebius Church in Arnhem (the Netherlands).
+Yesterday I received a new batch of stone again: seven new blocks of Muschelkalk limestone and seven old flying buttress statuettes from St. Eusebius's Church in Arnhem (the Netherlands).
 This series has Noah's Ark as its theme.
 At first glance, I thought I saw a bear, a drunken Noah, a lion and a naked lady.
 Presumably his daughter-in-law.
 And a big old ark.

 For the unreligious among us: Noah was the man who was commissioned by God to build a huge wooden boat 130 meters long, 22 meters wide and 13 meters tall, with three floors.